shivanshum/Alemeno-Urine_Strip_Analyzer/readme.md

-Urine Strip Analyzer - Alemeno
+Urine Strip Analyzer - Alemeno - Shivanshu Mishra
 ===================

-This Project can analyze images of urine strips and extract the associated colors from the image.
-The following assumptions have been taken into account -
+This project aims to analyze urine strip images and extract their corresponding colors.
+Several assumptions have been considered during its development:

-1. The supplied image is in .jpg format
+1. The provided images are in the .jpg format.
-2. The image is not very noise , i.e colors are distinguishable with human eye
+2. The images have minimal noise, ensuring that colors are easily distinguishable to the human eye.

 Tech Stack and Methodology
 ----------

 ### Frontend

-The Frontend is built using ReactJS with Vite as a build took .
-Chakra UI is used as the component library and Axios is used for making HTTP Requests.
+The Frontend of the application is developed using ReactJS, employing Vite as the build tool.
+Chakra UI serves as the component library, while Axios handles HTTP Requests.

 ### Backend

-The Backend server is built using FastAPI in python using uvicorn as the ASGI server.
-The choice of FastAPI as a framework is because the scope of the project requires small number of API routes.
+The Backend server is constructed using FastAPI in Python with uvicorn as the ASGI server.
+FastAPI is chosen due to its suitability for projects with a limited number of API routes.

 ##### Colour Extractor

-The extractColors.py file contains the main logic for the color extraction.
-The process can be divided into three steps :-
+The extractColors.py file contains the primary logic for color extraction, which can be divided into three steps:

-1. **Cropping** - Cropping is done to remove the background as it can interfere with the color detection
+1. **Cropping** - This step removes the background to prevent interference with color detection.
-2. **PreProcessing** - A billinear extrapolator is used to replace value of each pixel with the average value of the row to remove artifacts like granular noise and dark patches
+2. **PreProcessing** - Utilizing a bilinear extrapolator, each pixel's value is replaced with the average value of the row, effectively removing artifacts like granular noise and dark patches.

-3. **Segmentation** - small segements of size (2x2) pixels are extracted from the image using a vertical offset to get the color from each sqaure and the average value of this (2x2) grid is used to determine the final RGB value of the square
+3. **Segmentation** - The image is divided into small segments of size (2x2) pixels, extracted using a vertical offset to capture the color of each square.
+The average value of this (2x2) grid is used to determine the final RGB value of the square.